anngroong/podcasts/content/episode/172-the-global-armenian-summit.md

 ## Wrap-up

-We hope you found our **Conversations on Groong** helpful.
+We hope you found our [Conversations on Groong] (/series/cog/) helpful.
 We invite your feedback and your suggestions.
 You can find us on most social media and podcast platforms.
 Thanks to Laura Osborn for the music on our podcasts.